Another Lawmaker Defects From ADC Ahead of 2027 Election

 Despite the party switch, Datti is expected to continue representing his constituency in the House of Representatives.

-As of the time of filing this report, there has been no official statement from the lawmaker detailing the reasons for his departure or confirming the timeline for his move to the NDC.
+As of the time of filing this report, there had been no official statement from the lawmaker detailing the reasons for his departure or confirming the timeline for his move to the NDC.

 4 Reps member dump ADC

-Four House of Representatives members from Kano State have dumped the New Nigeria Peoples Party (NNPP) The federal lawmakers defected to the African Democratic Party (ADC) from the NNPP.
+Previously, four House of Representatives members from Kano state had dumped the New Nigeria Peoples Party (NNPP).
+The federal lawmakers defected to the African Democratic Party (ADC) from the NNPP.

 They announced their defection from the NNPP to the ADC on the floor of the Green Chamber during Wednesday’s plenary, April 22, 2026, by the Speaker, Tajudeen Abbas, in line with parliamentary procedure.